BryanZaneee/PageRank/README.md

 ## Usage

 After building the project, execute the `PageRank` program found in the build directory.
 The application calculates the PageRank of various nodes and outputs the scores, which can be directed to a file for further analysis or visualization.
-For a detailed guide on how to use the application and interpret the results, refer to the project documentation.

 Thank you for exploring this implementation of the PageRank algorithm, and enjoy analyzing the importance of nodes in your network!